7 Haunted Landmarks in Memphis, TN, That Will Give You Chills

-Why Haunted Walks are Fun
+Why Haunted Walks Are Fun

 - For one, these walkabouts are usually done at night, and everything looks different at night.

-The Orpheum Theatre
+1. The Orpheum Theatre

 My first stop was the Orpheum Theater—home of Mary, a little girl with pigtails who was hit by a trolley in front of the theater in 1921.
 The local lore has it that since then she has haunted performances, especially children's shows.
 She makes her presence known by slamming doors and flickering lights.

-Grawmeyer's Piano Bar
+2. Grawmeyer's Piano Bar

 Grawmeyer's is a classy atmospheric piano bar with a paranormal twist.
 I've interviewed a few people working there, and they said they often witness unexplained phenomena like glasses falling off the table by themselves, or even more strikingly, the piano playing when the bar is closed, which is confirmed by many local residents.

 The original owner of the piano was killed in a home invasion (in fact, you can still see the blood stains inside the piano if you ask nicely), and it is believed that her spirit still haunts it, playing her favorite instrument when no one is around.
 If you're ever in Memphis, don't miss Grawmeyer's—it's a great place to have a glass of wine and to hear some ghost stories.

-Ernestine & Hazel's
+4. Ernestine & Hazel's

 Ernestine & Hazel's is recognized as one of the most haunted buildings in America.
 This former brothel allegedly houses several ghosts and even a haunted jukebox!

 I've talked to a local who said that the place gave him the creeps and that one time when he was using the bathroom he felt someone's hand on his shoulder.
 Oooooooh . . .

-The Lorraine Motel
+5. The Lorraine Motel

-The Lorraine Motel is the site of Martin Luther King Jr.'s assassination and the National Civil Rights Museum.
-This is the one site that made my heart race like crazy.
-Standing there, looking over the balcony of the room 306 where King was fatally shot, I couldn't stop the goosebumpy feeling.
-I also felt deep sadness thinking about how this great man's life was cut short, and what could have been if he lived.The white and red wreath marks the exact place where Dr. King stood when he was killed.
+The white and red wreath marks the exact place where Dr. King stood when he was killed.
+Standing there, looking over the balcony of the room 306, I couldn't stop the goosebumps.
+I felt deep sadness thinking about how this great man's life was cut short, and what could have been if he lived.

-Knowing a little about conspiracy theories, I mischievously asked the guide if he believed the official story that King was shot by James Earl Ray.
+Having an avid interest in conspiracy theories, I asked the guide if he believed the official story that King was shot by James Earl Ray.
 I was curious what the locals thought about it.
 "No," the guide said without hesitation.
 "The FBI took him out.
 Ray was just a scapegoat who was framed for it."